sudheerapte/popcornserver/doc/grammar.md

   PCOMMAND ::= 'P' <space> PATH
 ```

-If any of the segments in a path has not already been defined earlier,
+If any of the segments in `PATH` has not already been defined earlier,
 then it gets defined with this `P` command.
 Any segments in the `PATH`
 that already exist in the machine are left alone.